opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 id
     Open Civic Data-style id in the format ``ocd-cf-committee/{{uuid}}``

+original_id
+    **optional**
+    In some jurisdictions, the original jurisdictionally-assigned ID of a Committee may be meaningful, so preserve it here.

 name
     Name of the Committee

 committee_type
     Committee Type

-candidate orientations
-    **optional**
-    **repeated**
-    What posture the Committee takes towards specific Candidates.
-Committee type can be imputed based on the number and nature of these orientations.

 officers
-    List of Persons who are the committee officers (maybe needs indication of their ranks?)
+    List of Popolo Posts who are the committee officers (maybe needs indication of their ranks?)

 status
     Current status of the Committee.
+List of date ranges and status types (active, inactive, contesting election, not contesting election, etc) describing the time period at which a given status applied to the Committee.

+    begin_date
+        First date at which the status applied (inclusive).

+    end_date
+        Last date at which the status applyed (inclusive).

+    description
+        Description of the status.

+    classification
+        **repeated**
+        A list of classifications for this status, such as "active" or "contesting election" - allows for consolidating different jurisdictional status schemes into standard types.

 purpose
     **optional**